 "The Daily Mail.
 They are always on social media, trying to make someone look bad."

-Ellie, 18-20, UK
+Ellie, 18-20, UK ews is a major negative and h

 "News is a major negative and has a huge impact on everyone who watches it.
 There is never any positive or happy news."